MicrosoftDocs/azure-docs/articles/event-grid/resize-images-on-storage-blob-upload-event.md

 In this tutorial, you learned how to:

 > [!div class="checklist"]
-> * Create an Azure Storage account
+> * Create Azure Storage accounts
-> * Define blob containers in Azure Storage
+> * Define blob containers in Blob storage
 > * Deploy serverless code using Azure Functions
-> * Create a custom Event Grid topic
+> * Create a Blob storage event subscription in Event Grid
-> * Subscribe to an Event Grid topic
 > * Deploy a web app to Azure
+> * Enable a CORS origin in Storage

 Advance to the next tutorial to learn how to do something even better.